 “That may be so”, the crone feigned in agreement, “but the owl is the favored animal of the great goddess whom our fair city is named after, Athena, and...”

-Arachne loudly interrupted Athena in mid-sentence as she threw her head back and scoffingly laughed in rebuttal.
+Arachne loudly interrupted Athena in mid-sentence as she threw her head back and scoffed,

-“Besides, why would anyone want to pay homage to a goddess that dresses like that battle-axe Athena, anyway?”
-Arachne mused from behind the supply room curtain.
-“You’d think from all that armor, the Goddess of Wisdom’s really a eunuch and not even a…”
+“Besides, why would anyone want to pay homage to a goddess that dresses like that battle axe Athena, anyway?”
+Arachne mused aloud from behind the supply room curtain.
+“You’d think with all that armor she’s got on, the Goddess of Wisdom’s really a eunuch and not even a…”

 “Woman?”
 Athena said, finishing the indiscrete girl’s sentence.